andrepires/mymoney/README.md

 It's Andre speaking.
 This sample project is all about learning...
 It was created during one of my classes, by me and my students.
-I tried to use several eky software concepts on it.
+I tried to use several key software concepts on it.
 Many of them I was able to do the right way...
 Many of them I did it wrong or are incomplete.
 All kind of contribution is welcome.
 Use this sample to learn, teach, change, criticize, whatever you want.